summerfieldlab/animals_vehicles/Readme.md

 <!-- 1. visuals: UNDO THIS keep ctx blurred during resp and feedback period (looks better). perhaps decrease blur lvl -->
 <!-- 1. logic: prevent expt from continuing once stopExperiment has been called -->
 <!-- 1. visuals: dark background, white font for instr -->
-1. logic: fix domain selector and context images
+1. logic: fix domain selector and context images (and task selector)

 - fix response window issue that was brought up by Egnerites